deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

   no transition for the message given by user is found.
   It transfers user to ``greeting_node`` no matter what user writes.

-* ``pipeline`` is a special object that processes user requests according to provided script.
+* ``pipeline`` is a special object that traverses the script graph based on the values of user input.
+  It is also capable of executing custom actions that you want to run on every turn of the conversation.
   In order to create a pipeline, the script should be provided and two two-string tuples: the first specifies initial node flow and name and the second (optional) specifies fallback node flow and name (if not provided it equals to the first one by default).